boeschenstein/aspnetcore3-configuration/README.md

 Your `program.cs` usually calls CreateDefaultBuilder.

-Look at the source code of CreateDefaultBuilder: <https://source.dot.net/#Microsoft.AspNetCore/WebHost.cs,39a38c5c70f8b573> (this ist the older IWebHostBuilder of .Net core 2, but it looks similar)
+Look at the source code of CreateDefaultBuilder in WebHost.cs: https://github.com/dotnet/aspnetcore/blob/master/src/DefaultBuilder/src/WebHost.cs>

 Reads configuration in the following **order**:

 1. Read `appsettings.json` using the JSON configuration provider.
 1. Read `appsettings.<Environment>.json` using the JSON configuration provider.
 For example, appsettings.Production.json and appsettings.Development.json.
-1. App secrets when the app runs in the Development environment.
+1. App secrets (when the app runs in the Development environment)
 1. Environment variables using the Environment Variables configuration provider.
 1. Command-line arguments using the Command-line configuration provider.